Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

 Irrigation modelling was developed to answer questions about pasture growth rates in the face of possible irrigation water restribtions; therefore the irrigation has been implemented as follows:

-* if the day of year is within the irrigation season
+* if the day of year is within the irrigation season (doy in doy_irr)
     * if the fraction of soil water (e.g. WAL/WAFC) including the timestep modification to the soil water content (e.g. transpriation, rainfall, etc) are BELOW the trigger for that day
         * irrigation is applied at a rate = max(IRRIGF* amount of water needed to fill to